superlyc/NSumClosest/README.md

 boots //enter a category

-*When input in IDE console, sometime need to move the cursor to the next line after hint line such as “Please enter number of gift you are looking for:”
+*When input in IDE console, sometimes you may (very rare, only once to me) need to move the cursor to the next line after hint line such as “Please enter number of gift you are looking for:”